 Bodrum is also home to one of the seven wonders of the ancient world; the Mausoleum at Halicarnassus.
 This grand tomb was built around 353 B.C. for Mausolus, who was a satrap of the Persian Empire, and his wife (who was also his sister).
 Designed by Greek architects and built of marble, the impressive structure was approx. 45m in height.
 The tomb became so famous that Mausolus’ name is now the eponym for all stately tombs.
 It’s unknown how the tomb was destroyed, but many think it was damaged in an earthquake.
 When the Knights of St John arrived, it was already in ruins.
 The knights then used many of the stones to fortify Bodrum Castle, but you can still see the foundations of the tomb.
 Entrance to the Mausoleum is 8TL.

-On the road main road out of the city is the Ampitheatre.
-This was built in the 4th century BC and is still used for plays and musical events today.
+On the main road out of the city is the Amphitheatre.
+This was built in the 4th century BC and is still used for plays and musicals today.
 From the top seats, there are some lovely views of the castle and you can also see names engraved into the stone on the seats.

 One of Turkey’s most famous exports is Turkish Delight, also known as Lokum.
-Bodrum produces its own variety of the treat, incorporating the local fruit – Mandarin.
-The biggest producer in the region is Bodrum Lokum, and he offers tours around his factory to see how Turkish Delight is made.
+Bodrum produces its own variety of the treat, incorporating the local fruit – mandarin.
+The biggest producer in the region is Bodrum Lokum, who offer tours around their factory to see how Turkish Delight is made.
 I have to admit I had no idea of the ingredients, so it was really interesting watching them at work.
 I then tried some of the different flavours they produce before purchasing some to take home.

-The city has a really lovely atmosphere to it: wandering the harbour, browsing the shops in the market and eating and drinking in the restaurants are some of my favourite things to do in Bodrum.
+Bodrum has a really lovely atmosphere to it, I loved wandering the harbour, browsing the shops in the market and eating and drinking in the restaurants.
 I really fell in love with the place and am already planning to return for a sailing trip!